top of page

 If we are putting all this hope into a perfect Christmas season, then we will be majorly disappointed when things go awry because they can and will.

 Something else that helps me is to remind myself to be flexible with the plans.
-If it is too hot for hot chocolate, then we grab ice cream instead.
-My kids are always up for ice cream.
+If it is too hot for hot chocolate, then we grab milk shakes instead.
 My kids didn’t want to go see Christmas lights last year, but I did, so we went to a fun park with lights that they would enjoy, and I would still see the lights.

 I also like to try to see the good in the scenario.
-If my cookies don’t turn out beautiful, that is okay.
-They are going to be enjoyed anyway.
-My kids will never let a cookie go to waste.
-When my child eats only the roll and dessert at dinner, it means they are eating and enjoying what they like.
 The box that is being played with, instead of the toy, is their creativity and imagination at work.
 I’m still working on the good in fighting and arguing.
 If you've figure that out, let me know. haha.

 Leave the Christmas Season More Fulfilled